 - Thanks be to God that through the Passion of Christ we have forgiveness for our sins if we repent of them.

 - As St. John teaches, this “we” who can receive “expiation for our sins” is not just you and I but “the whole world.”

-- I think it is true that the process of the Christian life is one of gradual transformation.
+- I think it is true that for most of us the process of the Christian life is one of gradual transformation.
 Motivated and guided by “the love of God,” we struggle to “keep his word.”
 In this way we move from sin, to less sin, to (after death) no sin.
 This is how we are “truly perfected.”

 - This “love of God” is both God’s love for us in sending his Son and our love for God as we learn to “keep his word.”